A note on the $l$-fold Bailey Lemma and Mixed Mock Modular forms: Multi-sum -series and mixed mock modular forms

 into (2.2) and insert the resulting $2$-fold pair

 and

 into (3.4) with $x, y, z, w\rightarrow\infty,$ $a_1=a_2=q$ to get

-Note that the indefinite quadratic series on the right side of (3.9) is found to be related to a mock theta function noted by Andrews by [5, eq.(1.15)].
-This completes the proof of (3.1). \bf{The case (3.2):} \rm First we note a simple consequence of the second pair in table one in [2, pg.75] inserted in a limiting case of Bailey's lemma ($\rho_1=-q,$ $\rho_2\rightarrow\infty,$ in (2.1)),
+Note that the indefinite quadratic series on the right side of (3.7) is found to be related to a mock theta function noted by Andrews by [6, Equation~(1.15)] Hence, replacing the indefinite quadratic form series on the right side of (3.7) with this mock theta function after being multiplied by $(q^2;q^2)_{\infty}$ gives the identity. \bf{The case (3.2):} \rm A simple consequence of the second pair in table one in [3, pg.75] inserted in a limiting case of Bailey's lemma ($\rho_1=-q,$ $\rho_2\rightarrow\infty,$ in (2.1)), is given as

-(The $q$-series on the left side is a third-order mock theta function [14].)
-Inserting (3.7)--(3.8) into (3.4) with $x=z=-q, y, w\rightarrow\infty,$ $a_1=a_2=q,$ gives the result. \bf{The case (3.3):} \rm Inserting the pair due to Bringmann and Kane [7, Theorem 2.3, (1)] into (2.2) and then inserting the resulting pair into (3.4) with $x=z=-q^{1/2}, y, w\rightarrow\infty,$ $a_1=a_2=1,$ gives
+(The $q$-series on the left side is a third-order mock theta function [18].)
+Inserting (3.5)--(3.6) into (3.4) with $x=z=-q, y, w\rightarrow\infty,$ $a_1=a_2=q,$ gives the result after invoking (3.8). \bf{The case (3.3):} \rm First we note a result due to Choi [11, page~508]

-On the other hand, the work of Choi [9] gives us This follows from the pair [1, pg.131, eq.(7.18)--(7.19)] inserted into the $\rho_1=-1,$ $\rho_2\rightarrow\infty$ case of (2.1).
-Hence comparing the indefinite theta functions in (3.11) and (3.12) and a little manipulation gives (3.3).
+This follows from the pair [2, page~131, Equation~(7.18)--(7.19)] inserted into the $\rho_1=-1,$ $\rho_2\rightarrow\infty$ case of (2.1).
+Inserting the pair due to Bringmann and Kane [9, Theorem 2.3, (1)] (where $\beta_0=0$)